tianqwang/Google-Cloud-NCAA-ML-Competition/README.md

     return grad, hess
 ```

-- **Manually Setting Cases With Small Probability.** There are some cases with really small probability, but the model cannot tell to make a aggressive prediction based the past performance, so I manually change the prediction make the predictions more aggressive.
+- **Manually Setting Cases With Small Probability.**  There are some cases with tiny probability, but the model cannot tell to make an aggressive prediction based the past performance, so I manually change the prediction to make the predictions more aggressive.
 For example, in the past ten years, only one case that team with seeds > 12 ever defeated teams with seeds < 5.
-So I believe it is a safe strategy to set the top seed with 100% percent win rate in those game matches.
+So I believe it is a safe strategy to set the top seed with a 100% percent win rate in those game matches.

 ## Model